cj1128/handmade-hero/README.md

 - `QueryPerformanceCounter`, `LARGE_INTEGER`, `QuyerPerformanceFrequency`
 - `wsprintf`, `__rdtsc`
-- Intrinsic: looks like a function call, but it's used to tell the compiler we want a specific assembly instruction here.
+- Intrinsic: looks like a function call, but it's used to tell the compiler we want a specific assembly instruction here

 ### Day 11: The Basics of Platform API Design